 Walk in the Woods is a great opportunity to organise an event and get new people interested in trees - especially in their local patch.
 A particular aim of Walk in the Woods is to attract people who rarely, if ever, visit woods - even those on their doorstep.

 Interested in getting involved?
-All events can be found on our events map.
+All events can be found on our Near You map.
 To find out about some of the things that have taken place in your area, you can look at past events.
 If you're interested in organising your own event, read further to get some useful tips on how to organise exciting walks and other activities.
-Don't forget to register your event, so that other people can come and join you!
+Don't forget to list your event on our website, so that other people can come and join you!

 In Springtime, don’t forget to record your bluebell sightings for the The National Trust's Bluebell Watch Simply tweet the location’s postcode and tag #bluebellwatch.